kyxap1/starred/README.md

 ## Python

+- [mvt-project/mvt](https://github.com/mvt-project/mvt) - MVT (Mobile Verification Toolkit) helps with conducting forensics of mobile devices in order to find signs of a potential compromise.
 - [aws/aws-eks-best-practices](https://github.com/aws/aws-eks-best-practices) - A best practices guide for day 2 operations, including operational excellence, security, reliability, performance efficiency, and cost optimization.
 - [aws-samples/fedramp-integrated-inventory-workbook](https://github.com/aws-samples/fedramp-integrated-inventory-workbook) - This example shows how you can create a Lambda function to retrieve inventory information to create the integrated inventory spreadsheet which can be used as a separate attachment to the FedRAMP Syste
 - [awslabs/terraform-iam-policy-validator](https://github.com/awslabs/terraform-iam-policy-validator) - A command line tool that validates AWS IAM Policies in a Terraform template against AWS IAM best practices